 Such markets and their fragility do not lend well to long-term economic plans, this much is quite obvious.
-However, the problem goes much, much deeper than solely financial problems.
-The vulnerabilities of fairly unregulated markets do not stop there but encompass a plethora of different weaknesses inherent to such markets.
-However, I will only be examining a couple of such weaknesses here.
+However, the problem goes much, much deeper than solely financial problems, but social and cultural issues too.
+Let me explain.

-When the market is unrestrained, fragile and under-regulated, there is a potential for the largest companies to not only generate monopolies within industries they dominate, but they can also use that economic power to leverage themselves into a position of considerable political power.
-This is to be expected, especially as wealth creation – and the ever-increasing socio-economic disparity it always creates – has skyrocketed in recent years.
-It is, arguably, completely inevitable.
-These monopolies can completely dominate industries, something that the majority of people are rightfully against, and for good reason.
-The creation of such monopolies can completely cripple both pre-existing, smaller businesses and entrepreneurs who are yet to even enter the market.
-This shouldn’t be a function of any society, capitalist or otherwise.
-With that being said, and with the physical wealth inequality aside, in the Twenty-First Century, there is now a new inequality that is powered by such monopolies and exorbitant wealth disparity – one of simple influential power.
+When the market is unrestrained, fragile and under-regulated there is a potential for the largest companies to not only generate monopolies within industries they dominate, but it also leverages them into a position of considerable political power.
+This is to be expected, especially as wealth creation – and the ever-increasing socio-economic disparity it always creates – has skyrocketed in recent years, it is, arguably, completely inevitable.
+These monopolies can completely dominate industries, something that the majority of people are against, for reasons I won’t get into here.
+With that being said, and with wealth inequality aside, in the Twenty-First Century, there is now a new inequality that is powered by such monopolies and exorbitant wealth disparity – one of simple influential power.

 When these multi-billion dollar companies – and, in the case of Apple and Google, trillion-dollar companies – exert such a powerful presence economically through monopolising industries that result in a large portion of a nation’s GDP, it is only natural that they have a certain level of influential, political power that many others do not; solely due to their excessive net worth.
 This is where the paradoxical issues begin to appear.

-If we are to allow private enterprises relatively free reign over any and all business decisions – as legislation currently allows across western representative democracies – does there come a point at which enough is enough and the autonomy is curtailed?
-In recent times, we have seen the potentiality for private enterprises to not only implicitly abuse the power and influence they have upon not only their customers but citizens in general, but also explicitly through their ability to fund and influence governmental parties and bodies.
+If we are to allow private enterprises relatively free reign over any and all business decisions – as legislation currently allows across western representative democracies – is there a point at which enough is enough?
+In recent times, we have seen the potential for private enterprises to not only implicitly abuse the power and influence they have upon not only their customers but citizens in general, but also explicitly through their ability to fund and influence governmental parties and bodies.

-Twitter, Google and Apple have all recently shown their true colours regarding such abuse of power.2,3 They have chosen to censor and ban those they simply dislike in the name of social justice and the refutation of any discussions outside of the status-quo.
-The problem is when the actions of private enterprises are capable of being so powerful as to interfere and damage not only the democratic process by suppressing dissonant voices on their own platforms, but also by explicitly banning alternative companies – and thus self-imposing a monopoly not only on the social media industry (and thus all of the money that industry generates), but also upon free speech and thought itself.
+Twitter, Google and Apple have all recently shown their true colours regarding such abuse of power.
+They have chosen to censor and ban those they simply dislike in the name of social justice and a zero tolerance policy on intolerance.
+The problem is when the actions of private enterprises can be so powerful that they can interfere and damage not only the democratic process by suppressing dissonant voices on their own platforms, but also by explicitly banning alternative companies – and thus self-imposing a monopoly not only on the social media industry (and thus all of the money that industry generates), but also upon free speech and thought itself.

-Private companies have now ascertained such a high degree of capital and influence that they have essentially assailed the walls of the civil society that once housed them, reaching their snatching hands into the realm of the state and taken it into their talons.
+Private companies have now ascertained such a high degree of capital and influence that they have essentially assailed the walls of the civil society that once housed them, reaching their snatching hands into the realm of the state.
 Simply put, the power that was once owned by elected politicians is now held by a select few unelected multi-national corporations, corporations, I might add, that are not only beginning to monopolise industry sectors, but share such an enormous percentage of economic growth that their actions alone could singlehandedly crash world economies.

 Their power has utterly eclipsed even the wildest imaginations of the original socialists, but they are wrong to think that this can be stopped through the abolishment of capital or even the total ownership of it.